firozkhan18/microservice-redis-kafka/Event-Driven Microservices Architecture.md

 3. **Create Clients** for each microservice (User Service, Order Service, Notification Service) with appropriate settings.
 4. **Create Roles** and **Users** as needed.

+When creating a client in Keycloak, you're essentially registering an application that will use Keycloak for authentication.
+Here’s how to fill out the client creation form:

+### Steps to Create a Client in Keycloak

+1. **General Settings**:
+   - **Client ID**: This is a unique identifier for your client application.
+It should be concise and meaningful.
+For example:
+     - `order-service`
+     - `user-service`
+     - `notification-service`
+   - **Name**: A human-readable name for your client.
+You can use something descriptive, like:
+     - `Order Service`
+     - `User Service`
+     - `Notification Service`
+   - **Description**: A brief description of what the client does.
+This can help others understand its purpose.
+For example:
+     - `Client for managing orders in the application.`
+   - **Always Display in UI**: You can leave this off unless you want this client to always appear in the Keycloak UI (useful for branding or easily identifiable applications).

+2. **Capability Config** (Optional):
+   - Here you can configure specific capabilities, like enabling direct access grants or setting up authorization services, depending on your application's needs.

+3. **Login Settings** (Optional):
+   - You may specify settings related to how users can log in to this client (e.g., allowing public access, enabling offline access).

+4. **Client Type**:
+   - **OpenID Connect**: This is the most common type of client for modern applications and is what you should select for most use cases.

+### Example Settings for a Client

+Here’s an example for the `Order Service` client:

+- **Client ID**: `order-service`
+- **Name**: `Order Service`
+- **Description**: `Client for managing orders in the application.`
+- **Always Display in UI**: Off

+### Additional Steps After Creation

+1. **Access Type**: Set the access type (public, confidential, bearer-only) based on how your service will authenticate users.
+2. **Redirect URIs**: If your application has specific redirect URIs, add them under the "Valid Redirect URIs" section.
+3. **Save the Client**: After filling out the form, click on **Save**.

+### Post-Creation

+Once the client is created, you can configure settings like:
+- Client secrets (for confidential clients).
+- Mappers to map roles or user attributes.
+- Client scopes to specify what permissions the client has.

 It looks like you're in the process of creating a new realm in Keycloak and you're seeing the configuration options.
 Here's a quick guide on what each of those fields means and how to proceed:

 ### Realm Configuration Fields